What’s Involved in Diagnosing or Preventing a Stroke?

 - Those with a strong family history of stroke

 The operation can be performed under general or local anesthesia.
 It takes about 60 minutes.
-The plaque is cut out of the artery and the artery is repaired.
-Most patients are sent to a regular ward following surgery and are discharged the next morning.
+The plaque is removed from the artery and the artery is repaired.
+Most patients are discharged the next morning.
 There is very little discomfort.
 Normal activity can be resumed, but heavy exercise and driving is limited for one week.
 Thereafter, full return to normal activity is encouraged, including activities such as golf.
-Most patients will continue taking aspirin after the procedure.
-Follow-up duplex scans will be performed on a six-month basis to assess for the small chance of recurrent plaque or scar tissue that can also re-narrow the artery.
-This occurs significantly in about 4% of patients.